-This Punjabi-style Bhindi Masala features bright and beautiful okra cooked until crisp with sweet onions, spicy chiles, and aromatic Indian spices.
-It's a healthy and delicious vegetarian Indian side dish easily prepared in less than 30 minutes in one of two ways - oven-roasted or stir-fried.
+This Punjabi Bhindi Masala recipe features bright and beautiful okra cooked until crisp with onions, green chiles, and aromatic Indian spices.
+This Indian okra is a healthy and delicious vegetarian Indian side dish easily prepared in less than 30 minutes—oven-roasted or stir-fried.

 Jump to: